1988–89 Irish Cup

-The 1988–89 Irish Cup was the 109th edition of Northern Ireland's premier football knock-out cup competition.
+The 1988–89 Irish Cup was the 109th edition of the Irish Cup, Northern Ireland's premier football knock-out cup competition.
 It concluded on 6 May 1989 with the final.

 Glentoran were the defending champions after winning their fourth consecutive Irish Cup the previous season by beating Glenavon 1–0 in the 1988 final.
 Their grip on the cup was finally broken by Linfield, who defeated them in the quarter-finals to inflict Glentoran's first Irish Cup defeat in 5 years.
 Ballymena United won the cup for the fifth time (sixth if you include Ballymena's record), defeating Larne 1–0 in the final.
 To date, this is Ballymena United's last cup success.
 In fact, they did not reach the final again until 2014.

 The cup was expanded to 76 clubs this season, including more non-league clubs.
 There would now be five rounds, then the quarter-finals, semi-finals and the final.